 - Splits or cracks in flat-roofing materials

 In addition, pay attention to junctions and places where the roof changes direction.
-Look for damaged or missing ridge and hip tiles as well as missing or cracked mortar flaunchings and fillets together with corroded or split metal flashings.
+Look for damaged or missing ridge and hip tiles, missing or cracked mortar flaunchings and fillets, as well as corroded or split metal flashings.
 When these fail, they are likely to let in water, especially around chimneys and at parapet walls.

 Roof repairs are generally best left to a professional roofer who understands old buildings and has the appropriate access equipment.
 Replacing a few tiles or slates is a relatively simple job but it is also important to work out why a problem has occurred and whether it is indicative of a larger failure.